balunist/mbp_docs2/source/the_basics/overview.rst

 Board Arrangements
 ==================

-Boards are arranged using one of three arrangement types available in the :blue-bold:`Arrange Type` option.
+Boards are arranged using one of four arrangement types available using the :blue-bold:`Arrange Type` option.
-This allows you to match your needs for rip cuts, cross cuts, or a more random diagonal fill pattern.
-These arrangements are :blue-bold:`NOT` true nesting, but they are optimal for most users and can be performed reasonably fast.
-The placement is done using a tight bounding box around each component with options for component spacing and a reserved edge on boards.
+Three arrangement types use a rectangular bounding box of the components to calculate the layouts, not the actual shape.
+These are useful to match your needs for rip or cross cuts since the components will be aligned with the board grain direction.

+A fouth arrangement type, :blue-bold:`Arrange using True Shapes of components`, uses Fusion 360's native arrange functionality to perform true nesting of components on boards.
+This option provides full rotation and part-on-part for the best possible material utilization.
+See :ref:`arrange_type-label` for details.

 Grain Direction
 ===============